sjaehn/BWidgets/README.md

 # B.Widgets

+Current version: 0.1.0 (alpha)

 Rewrite of the widget toolkit of the B.Music project.
-Work in progress.
-And still some space to fill (as you can see).

 For a detailed description of the classes and methods of B.Widgets see [BWidgets](BWidgets/README.md) and the other namespaces below the widget gallery.